WeAreGenki/marko-bind/README.md

 ### Use in components

-Set the component state then use the `bind` directive as an attribute on your input element, e.g.:
+Set the component state then use the `bind` directive as an attribute on your input element.
+Example:

 ```marko
 class {